vseitner/public-narratives/urban_energy_performance_monitor.md

 ### Disclaimer

-The EPeLBO Capability is a large-scale screening tool that analyses satellite data to provide insights into the energy performance of buildings.
+The UEPM Capability is a large-scale screening tool that analyses satellite data to provide insights into the energy performance of buildings.
 As the assessment is based on satellite imagery, factors such as cloud coverage may influence the accuracy, and the spatial resolution is more suitable for evaluating groups of buildings rather than individual structures.
 Since the analysis is conducted from an aerial perspective, it does not account for thermal insulation on building sides or other obscured areas.
 The frequency of data updates depends on the availability of new satellite imagery.
 This service is designed as an initial assessment to highlight areas where thermal insulation improvements may be relevant.
 While satellite data offers a broad overview, incorporating ground data can enhance accuracy and detail.

 ## Subscriptions